Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000

-Since the Chancellor, Rishi Sunak, announced a reduction in Stamp Duty Land Tax (SDLT), the topic has dominated headlines for the past few weeks, seeing financial and property experts weighing in on the announcement.
+Since the Chancellor, Rishi Sunak, announced a Stamp Duty Land Tax (SDLT) reduction, the topic has dominated headlines for the past few weeks, seeing financial and property experts weighing in on the announcement.
 But what does it mean for the economy, the housing market, and for you?
 We’ve broken down some of the key points concerning the Stamp Duty reduction to answer these questions.

 What is Stamp Duty?

 Stamp Duty is a tax that applies to any private individuals or corporations that purchase a property within England and Northern Ireland.
 There are different versions of the tax in Scotland (Land and Buildings Transaction) and Wales (Land Transaction Tax); however, the new changes are only applicable to properties purchased in England and Northern Ireland.

 Under the previous tax legislation, any properties purchased and completed before the 8th of July 2020 would have only paid Stamp Duty on anything over £125,000.
 For first-time buyers, Stamp Duty would only have been applicable on properties over £300,000.
 (1)

 Stamp Duty is also applicable to landlords on buy-to-let properties.
 Under the old tax rules, landlords had to pay an additional 3% tax on any property with a buy-to-let agreement; this was on top of the existing Stamp Duty.

 The income generated from Stamp Duty is funnelled back into HM Treasury and helps to fund government departments such as the NHS, public transportation and education.